 1. Sleep at the RIGHT time, which means Sleep EARLY.

 This sleep issue is important enough to be the first point.

 Quality sleep means to sleep at the right time, and wake up at the right time.
 TCM doesn’t talk about the minimum number of hours to sleep in a day.
-It will only advise you what time to sleep, in line with nature.
+It will only advise you what time to sleep, in line with nature and seasons.
 If you sleep at the right time, the sleep will benefit your system.
 If you sleep at the wrong time, it will damage your health instead – which means you slept for nothing.

 The correct time for sleeping is closely connected to the sunset and sunrise hours where you’re at.
 You’re advised to go to bed about 2 hours after sunset in your country, and wake up 1-2 hours before sunrise.
 If in Singapore, perhaps sleeping at 8.30pm is too much to ask for.
 How about trying 10pm?